markuta/go-security-txt/README.md

 ```

 ## Usage
-The program can either take a domain name `-d`, or a text based input file `-i`, where each domain name on a new line.
+The program can either take a domain name `-d`, or a text based input file `-i`, where each domain name is on a new line.
 You can also use `-json` option to display JSON formatted output, which is only supported with `-d` option.

 ```bash
 naz@ThinkPad:~/dev/go/go-security-txt$ ./sectxt